keera58/Parental-Control/README.md

 When a blacklisted word is detected, the browser tab is first closed, screenshot is taken and keystrokes are sent to the parent's email id.
 The browser history is parsed and detailed by including IPs and Geolocations of these sites and sent to the parent via email.
 Apart from this, the blacklisted sites are added to the system browser blacklist, so the child can't open them ever again.

+# Future Scope

+You can update the blacklist.csv file with constantly updated blacklists available online such as the one by Google.